 Helping Entrepreneurs Grow Small Businesses

-Darryl Goodner co-owns Louisville Cream, a small batch ice cream company that uses local grass-fed milk to make new flavors every month.
-Starting the business from scratch was nearly impossible.
-Goodner is one of many hard-working entrepreneurs struggling to identify adequate sources of capital to grow the business.
+Starting the business from scratch was nearly impossible for Darryl Goodner, co-owner of Louisville Cream, a small batch ice cream company that uses local grass-fed milk to make a unique flavors that rotate from month to month.
+He is one of many hard-working entrepreneurs struggling to identify adequate sources of capital to grow their business.
 Roughly 8,000 small businesses are denied traditional bank financing each day, and many are forced to borrow capital from online lenders with exorbitant APRs.
-Even though these entrepreneurs are proving that they’re able to grow successful businesses, the massive leap from startup to bankability is a constant threat to their existence.
+Even though these entrepreneurs are proving that they’re able to grow successful businesses, the massive leap from startup to mainstream loan approval is a constant threat to their existence.

-Small business owners are the unsung heroes in communities and deserve a better solution that enables their business to flourish.
 Every day, these hard working entrepreneurs struggle to identify adequate sources of capital.
-The historical methods of evaluation should not be done away with, but history has proven that evaluating small and large businesses, in the same manner, limits the flow of capital to these valuable components of our communities.
+Small business owners are the unsung heroes of all of our communities and deserve a better solution that enables their business to flourish.
+While historical methods of evaluation should not be done away with, history has proven that evaluating small and large businesses in the same manner limits the flow of capital to these valuable components of our communities.

-The Growth Loan, which relies on these alternative assets, is necessarily relational.
+Relying on common alternative assets makes the Growth Loan necessarily relational.
 Not relational in a token sort of way, but in the locking of arms that comes from mutual success.
 It looks beyond credit score and financial collateral by providing space and time for a thoughtful review of character and strategy.
-We guard against prioritizing only our own profit by putting effort into terms that increase a borrower’s ability to repay and humanize the review process by requiring decision makers to meet with applicants rather than basing decisions solely on the numbers.
+We guard against prioritizing our own profit by putting effort into terms that increase a borrower’s ability to repay and humanize the review process by requiring decision makers to meet with applicants rather than basing decisions solely on the numbers.